mgorav/jpa-eclipselink/README.md

   **NOTE** Async persistence is only activated if property **eclipselink-async-commitcount** is added to application.yml file in your application/service.

+  **NOTE** If in case of error(s), async persistence automatically switch to row by row commit.
+The errored row/exception will be passed to ErrorHandler (if configured) else it will logged.

    Example JPA/Eclipselink configurations of an application consuming jpa-eclipselink lib

    ```` yaml